ritza-co/handbook/docs/project-specific-docs/replit/using-git.md

 1. Update your local master branch, so that it matches Replit's master
 2. Branch off your (now up-to-date) local master branch into a new local branch
 3. Push this new branch to the *Ritza* remote (you won't have permission to push to Replit's version directly)
-4. Open a pull request into Ritza's mater branch (this won't be merged, and will be transfered to a PR against the Replit version, but we can use it for internal coordination)
+4. Open a pull request into Ritza's master branch (this won't be merged, and will be transfered to a PR against the Replit version, but we can use it for internal coordination)

+**NOTE:** When you open the pull request on GitHub it will automatically switch to opening it against the upstream (Replit's version).
+Make sure to switch the "base branch" back to Ritza's version using the dropdown before opening the PR).

 ```bash